medic/cht-conf/README.md

 ## Moving Contacts within the Hierarchy

 Contacts are organized into a hierarchy.
 It is not straight-forward to move contacts from one position in the hierarchy to another because many copies of this hierarchy exist.
-Use the `move-contacts` action to assign a new parent to contacts, effectively moving these contacts within the hierarchy.
-This action will download the documents that need to be updated, update the lineages within those documents, and then save the updated documents on your local disk.
+Use the `move-contacts` action to assign a new parent to contacts.
+This command will move the specified contact, all the contacts under that contact, and all reports created by any of those contacts.
+This action will download all documents that need to be updated, update the lineages within those documents, and then save the updated documents on your local disk.
 To commit those changes to the database, run the `upload-docs` action.

 **Offline users who have contacts removed from their visible hierarchy will not automatically see those contacts disappear.
 The contact remains on the user's device.
 Any updates made to the contact (or any reports created for that contact) will silently fail to sync (medic/medic/#5701).
 These users must be encouraged to clear cache and resync!** Also impactful, but less serious - this script can cause significant amounts of changes to the database and offline users who have contacts moved into their visible hierarchy may experience lengthy and bandwidth-intensive synchronizations.